 Tobacco Intervention: Basic Skills Training

 Join other health professionals in this one-day training to learn more about nicotine addiction and how to integrate brief, evidence-based tobacco treatment interventions into current practice.
-The Basic Skills Training is open to all health professionals, prevention professionals, and community members who are interested in learning more about the burden of tobacco and strategies for treatment.
+The Basic Skills Training is open to all health professionals, prevention professionals, and community members who are interested in learning more about the burden of tobacco and strategies for intervention and treatment.

 The daylong Tobacco Intervention: Basic Skills Training includes: Tobacco prevalence, products and burden; ENDS and Vaping; Motivational Interviewing; Brief Interventions; Tobacco Treatment Medications; and Quit Planning.

 The Basic Skills Training is a requirement for those interested in the National Certificate in Tobacco Treatment Practice.

 2019-2020 Tobacco Intervention: Basic Skills Training Offerings